mridang/traefik-superheader/README.md

 #### Configuring the Strict-Transport-Security Header

 This header can be configured by the "strict-transport-security" header to enforce secure (HTTPS) connections to the server.

-The valid value with the explanation is:
+The valid values are as follows:

 - `max-age=<seconds>; includeSubDomains`: Enforces HTTPS for the specified duration and includes all subdomains.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: Strict-Transport-Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security)